 New Year’s Eve in Québec City

-There is nothing quite like a 4-day party ending in fireworks.
+There is nothing quite like a 4-day party ending with the New Year's countdown.
 New Year’s is a special time in Québec City, with outdoor events, concerts and activities.
-Ride a Ferris wheel, drink maple whisky and savour a gourmet meal at a local restaurant!
 Local tip: wear plenty of layers if you’re planning to watch an outdoor concert on a cold day to keep you warmer, longer.

 Family Attractions in Québec City